EDI-based processes between automotive suppliers and OEMs

 The ideal EDI solution

 Ideally, OEMs will have an EDI connection to their suppliers.
 Additionally, they will have a comprehensive upstream supplier pyramid that extends all the way to the suppliers of individual parts.
 This is the so-called TIER structure.
-OEMs are at the top of this pyramid structure (TIER 1), followed by system suppliers (TIER 2) who in turn receive supplies from different component manufacturers (TIER 3).
+OEMs are at the top of this pyramid structure, followed by module or system suppliers (TIER 1) who in turn receive supplies from different component and part manufacturers (TIER 2 and TIER 3).
 This allows for exact end-to-end planning in the supply chain to avoid inefficiencies and mistakes.
 The data hub that interconnects all participants worldwide is the platform eXite.

 Generally speaking, two EDI solutions are widely used in the automotive industry: